-Pista is now used as an ingredient in many dishes and for flavouring some types of dessert, ice cream and milk shake.
+Pista is now used as an ingredient in many dishes and for flavoring some types of dessert, ice cream and milkshake.
 Pista badam burfi is a popular sweet in India with pista as the main ingredient.

 The pistachio nut is actually the seed of the tree.
 It has a tan shell with a yellowish to greenish kernel inside.
 According to experts, once the shell splits and exposes the kernel, the nut can be considered mature.
 The nuts with unsplit shells are considered immature.